clulab/tomcat-text/README.md

 ### ASR messages

-Message bus topic 'agent/asr'
+Message bus topic: `agent/asr`

-Messages recieved on the Automated Speech Recognition (ASR) topic are expected to have the following json format
+This topic corresponds to utterances by dialogue participants that are automatically transcribed in real-time using an automatic speech recognition (ASR) service like Google Cloud Speech.
+Messages received on this topic are expected to have the following format:

 ```json
 {